 In response to the needs of our students and the sector-wide concern about the challenges faced by commuting students, Anglia Ruskin University is putting in place a number of measures to respond to and address these challenges.
-A substantial part of these changes require us to rethink how we structure and deliver our curriculum.
-The focus is on ensuring that the time our students spend on campus is really worthwhile, and is structured to support engagement.
+A

 Our students have told us they have to deal with expensive commuting costs, such as high parking charges, in addition to managing the complex demands of combining study with part-time employment and childcare to fund their courses.
-Like commuting students elsewhere, our students end up 'having to make value judgements about the efficacy of attending taught sessions'.
+Like commuting students elsewhere, our students end up 'having to make value judgements about the efficacy of attending taught sessions.'38